Who is OC Energy?

 - We keep the lights on for you when moving into new developments**

-- Australian-based customer service team that is familiar with your particular apartment building
+- Customer service team that is familiar with your particular apartment building

-*Cost saving are upfront compared to standing charges of major retailers. *Lights are on for up to a month from the first settlement date.
-Charges will begin as soon as you start using your utilities *Unforeseen events may impair us from preforming actual reads.
+*Rate benefits are compared to standing charges of major retailers. **Lights are on for up to a month from the first settlement date.
+Charges will begin as soon as you start using your utilities.

 Do I have the right to choose my energy retailer?

 Yes.
-Electricity and gas customers are able to choose their energy retailer.
+Electricity customers are able to choose their energy retailer.

 Embedded network operators are required by law to provide customers with information at the start of their tenancy/electricity agreement.
 Click here to view.